-I have not had one person try it and say that they don’t like it, on the contrary, people who thought they hated eggplant were seriously surprised that it tasted this good.I like it so much that I actually can the roasted and peeled eggplants when they are in season, so that anytime I want this spread, I just open the jar, add some sautéed onions and I’ve got myself an appetizer.
+I like this roasted eggplant spread so much that I actually can peeled roasted eggplants when they are in season.
+This way, anytime I want this spread, I just open the jar, add some sautéed onions and I’ve got myself an appetizer.

 This eggplant spread is a healthy recipe that goes well with feta cheese, bacon bits, or sliced eggs.

-- Place the eggplant into a roasting pan lined with foil and bake it at 350F for an hour, turning it over so that each side is baked throughout (at the end of the oven, it should be pretty soft when pressed).
+Place the eggplant into a roasting pan lined with foil and bake it at 350F for an hour, turning it over so that each side is baked throughout (at the end of the oven, it should be pretty soft when pressed).

-- Put the eggplant in a bowl and cover with plastic and then foil.
+Put the eggplant in a bowl and cover with plastic and then foil.
 This will help with peeling the eggplant.

 Peel the eggplant, removing the stem and the outer skin.

 Place it in a colander, put a plate on top, then some kind of weight on top of the plate, letting the liquid drain (the liquid contains the bitterness) for about an hour.

-- Meanwhile, sauté the onion in some olive oil, over medium heat until golden.
+Meanwhile, sauté the onion in some olive oil, over medium heat until golden.

-- After the liquid has been drained, finely chop the eggplant and place it in a bowl.
+After the liquid has been drained, finely chop the eggplant and place it in a bowl.

-- Add browned onions, leaving out the oil; minced/powdered garlic, mayo, salt, pepper and mix together.
+Add browned onions, leaving out the oil; minced/powdered garlic, mayo, salt, pepper and mix together.

-- Serve on a fresh sliced baguette, sprinkled with some feta cheese/bacon bits/sliced egg and sliced tomatoes as an appetizer.
+Serve on a fresh sliced baguette, sprinkled with some feta cheese/bacon bits/sliced egg and sliced tomatoes as an appetizer.

 Will keep in the fridge tightly covered for up to 3 days.

 For healthier version of this spread, substituting mayo for olive oil.